deepflowio/docs/translate/translated/08-integration/02-input/04-log/02-vector.md

     uri: http://deepflow-agent.deepflow/api/v1/log
 ```

-Combining these three modules together, you can collect logs, inject tags, and finally send them to DeepFlow.
+By combining these three modules, you can collect logs, inject tags, and finally send them to DeepFlow.

 ## Complete Example

-Based on the above explanation, we provide a complete example.
-Assuming the collection target is an **nginx application deployed on a cloud server**, you can collect its logs and send them to DeepFlow with the following configuration:
+Based on the above, here is a complete example.
+Suppose the collection target is an **nginx application deployed on a cloud server**, you can collect its logs and send them to DeepFlow with the following configuration:

 ```yaml
 sources: